Gliptopolis/WLED_Klipper/README.md

 These are my saved presets for the string of LEDs in the base of my printer.

+Now it's time to start incorporating these presets in Klipper.
+First you need to let Mainsail know you've got some LEDs attached that crave being controlled.

 ## Mainsail
 I'm no expert, but the following is what has worked for me.
 If you have a better way to do it, then knock yourself out.